Manuel Espinosa Yglesias

-Manuel Espinosa Yglesias (Puebla, Mexico, May 9, 1909, Mexico City – June 8, 2000) was a Mexican entrepreneur and philanthropist, general director and major shareholder of the Mexican bank Bancomer from 1959 until 1982, when president López Portillo decreed the expropriation of all private Mexican banks.
+Manuel Yglesias (May 9, 1909, Puebla, Mexico – June 8, 2000, Mexico City) was a Mexican entrepreneur and philanthropist, general director and major shareholder of the Mexican bank Bancomer from 1959 until 1982, when president López Portillo decreed the expropriation of all private Mexican banks.
 The origin of a number of foundations may be traced to his philanthropic legacy.

 Career

 In the cinematographic industry

-Espinosa Yglesias' father died when he was 20 years old and from then, he took the lead of the family businesses, which consisted of fivge cinemas in the states of Puebla and Tlaxcala.
-When Espinosa Yglesias was 30, he associated with William O. Jenkins to build a film exhibition company.
+Yglesias' father died when he was 20 years old and from then, he took the lead of the family businesses, which consisted of five cinemas in the states of Puebla and Tlaxcala.
+When Yglesias was 30, he associated with William O. Jenkins to build a film exhibition company.
 Years later he took control of the Compañía Operadora de Teatros (COTSA), that in due time covered practically all the national territory.
 Espinosa was his general manager until 1960.